rohaquinlop/complexipy/docs/index.md

   according to the function complexity.
 This option is useful if you want to set a maximum complexity according for each file or for each function in the file (or files).
+- `-q` or `--quiet`: Disable the output to the console, default is False.

 If the cognitive complexity of a file or a function is greater than the maximum cognitive cognitive complexity, then the return code will be 1 and exit with